KirkAlton-Class7/cognito-cli-auth-flow/REST/docs/cognito-auth-flow-rest-runbook.md

 ## 7. Add REST Methods And Lambda Proxy Integrations

 Create public `GET` methods first so you can prove the API and Lambda routing work before adding Cognito.

+In the console, create `/jedi` and `/sith` resources, add `GET` methods, use Lambda proxy integration, select the matching Lambda function, and deploy to the `prod` stage.

+Equivalent CLI reference:

 ```bash
 aws apigateway put-method \